Wood vs Carbon Fiber Violin Bow: What’s the Best to Buy?

 The other wood used for bows is called ‘brazil’ which doesn’t mean much and can be any kind of wood used in cheaper bows.
 The price is lower, but the downsides of wood are even more applicable to this lower quality wood.

-However since 1900 there’s an entirely different problem with wooden bows…
+However since 1900 there’s an entirely different problem with wood bows…

-The REAL reason why wooden bows are becoming less and less popular
+The REAL reason why wood bows are becoming less and less popular

 A short history of violin bows